leuchine/leuchine.github.io/content/post/getting-started/index.md

 #### Goal and Style

 The goal of research is to generate knowledge and train new researchers.
 I have worked with a few amazing researchers and mentors and I do believe in the power of advising.
-I hope to build a small, close-knit, and focused group, where I value one-on-one meetings with group members and team collaboration.
+I hope to build a close-knit and focused group, where I value one-on-one meetings with group members and team collaboration.
 The prime motivation for publishing papers is to provide insights and make real-world impact.
 Eventually, I hope my students can develop their own research tastes and pursue their research agenda independently.

 #### Ongoing Projects